nresh/harems-io-front-end/README.md

     You can run `gatsby build` or `npm run build` to build the static site.

-    The static files will live in the `/public` directory
+    The static files will live in the `/public` inside your project root directory.

     If you'd like to run the built site locally, you can type `gatsby serve` or `npm run serve` in your terminal.

     Your site will then run at `http://localhost:9000`

-## 🧐 What's inside?
+## What's inside?

 A quick look at the top-level files and directories you'll see in a Gatsby project.